samtupy/star/readme.md

 ### Writing a speech provider in python
 The recommended way to write a STAR provider is by using the existing framework called provider.py within the provider directory.
 Several example providers already exist which not only connect most popular voice engines to STAR, but which can also be used as examples of creating your own provider.

-If you have a command line program which can receive text as input and which produces wav data as output, a provider can be written in just a couple lines of code.
+If you have a command line program which can receive text as input and which produces audio data as output, a provider can be written in just a couple lines of code.
 The following is a 2 line provider which wraps the sam.exe synthesizer, for example.

 ```Python
 from provider import star_provider